Frequently Asked Questions

 May I use the library?

-Students who are on emergency absence are eligible for student employment.
+Students who are on emergency absence are eligible for student employment during their regularly scheduled shifts.
 If you are in doubt as to your employment status, please contact the Business Office.
+Please note that you should notify your supervisor if you will miss any regularly scheduled shifts and that you should not be working additional (extra) shifts during your emergency absence.

 Am I permitted to work on campus?